grafana/grafana-amazonprometheus-datasource/docs/sources/configure.md

 | **EC2 IAM role** | Uses the IAM role attached to the EC2 instance that runs Grafana. |
 | **Grafana Assume Role** | Lets Grafana Cloud assume a role in your AWS account without sharing long-lived keys.
 Available in Grafana Cloud. |

+The providers available in the drop-down depend on your Grafana version and the `allowed_auth_providers` setting in the Grafana configuration file.

 Depending on the provider you select, configure the following fields:

 | Setting | Description |